Hiring

 Get ready for the real stuff: How to recruit tech talent?

-• Set your aims & promote your strengths
+- Set your aims & promote your technical strengths

-• Learn about the market and the crowd you’re reaching out to
+- Learn about the current market and the specialized skills in demand

 The best tools & platforms that will help you source top candidates